pink-junkjard/hyperfiddle/README.md

 ### Hypercrud Browser

-Hypercrud Browser navigates app-values like a web browser navigates HTML. **When the things we generally have to write code for - security, performance, async, and failure handling - are handled generically, the essential complexity of the application is now simple enough to model as a value.** That's all accidental complexity.
-When you take that away, we're left with the very simple essence of an application's true business domain.
+Hypercrud Browser navigates app-values like a web browser navigates HTML. **The things we generally have to write code for - security, performance, async, and failure handling - are all accidental complexity.** When you take that away, we're left with the very simple essence of an application's true business domain.
 For this, a simple DSL will do, the simpler the better.
+We're left with the essense of an application, as a value.
 App-values define Pages, each Page declares his data dependencies, and Links to other Pages.

 Here is how it looks: